buhle-n-18/wede-5020-poe/README.md

 Mission Statement:
 To deliver fast, affordable, and reliable food services that satisfy customers anytime and anywhere.

+Vision Statement:
+To become the leading local food delivery business known for convenience and one of the top food delivery services in South Africa.

 Target Audience:
 •	Students
 •	Busy families